taiwins/taiwins/docs/layout.md

 ## How to do layout in the workspace
 The first you need to do is the providing interfaces.

-### Anyway, the tree-based tiling window manager provides following operations:
+### tree-based tiling window manager provides following operations:

 - **creating/removing new window**: at current level.
 The levels are represented by internal nodes, when you create new window, it inserts a new window under that level,